liangmanyu/BiLstm-VAE-Anomaly-Weighted-Model-for-Risk-Graded-Mine-Water-Inrush-Early-Warning/README.md

 # BiLstm-VAE-Anomaly-Weighted-Model-for-Risk-Graded-Mine-Water-Inrush-Early-Warning
 Bidirectional LSTM and Variational Autoencoder-Based Spatiotemporal Anomaly Detection System for Mine Borehole Water Level Monitoring

+For each group of water inrush data, forward filling interpolation is first applied to correct missing and erroneous values.
+The processed data is then decomposed and analyzed, followed by prediction using a BiLSTM model.
+The prediction results serve as input for the VAE-based anomaly detection model to identify anomalies in each data group.
+Finally, by incorporating the weights of each group, a comprehensive anomaly grading and early warning result is obtained.

 In Jingdianfenjie, to obtain the decomposition of a time series, you just need to assign model=additive.
 Multiplicative: multiplicative model. result = seasonal_decompose(df1, model='additive',period = 12)